Virbac India

 • Strongly driven by pheromones from females in heat

-• Can "tie" with a female for 5–60 minutes during mating
+• Can "tie" with a female for 5–60 minutes during dog breeding mount

 • Fertility can persist for life, though it may decline with age